Culinary Fireworks in the Big Easy (Part 2)

 We had reservations (though they were hardly necessary) for a late lunch at Mel's absolute favorite: the Vietnamese-Creole fusion gem Mopho.
 We started with 2 orders of the absolutely ridiculous crispy chicken wings.
 They're prepared a la confit with a rich lemongrass and ginger glaze.
 This M's favorite dish in the whole damn city, and it was hard to argue with her while eating them.

-wings For Mains, Mel and I ordered up custom Pho.
+For Mains, Mel and I ordered up custom Pho.
 The pho here is truly beautiful, with an almost floral broth (available as beef, chicken, or veg.) that compliments your choice of high-end additions.

 She chose grilled greens, crispy shallots, oxtail, and ribeye.
 Mine was identical, with the addition of a slow-poached egg.
 She prefered to enjoy hers mostly unadulterated, whilst I pitched in the obligatory sriracha, hoisin, lime, sprouts, and herbs.
 This pho, while not exactly traditional, might be my favorite in the world.